Allen0003/Cloud-Project2-/org.ektorp.sample-1.8/README.txt

 The interface to connect to database

-3.TweetRepository.java(tweet_db database related API) The interface to get all tweets that are posted in Melbourne and includes keywords about cycle
+3.TweetRepository.java(tweet_db database related API) getMelCycle():The interface to get totally how many tweets that are posted in Melbourne and includes keywords about cycle getMelCycle1():The interface to get 500 tweets that are posted in Melbourne and includes keywords about cycle getMelWeekday():The interface to get 500 tweets that are posted in Melbourne and in the weekday getMelWeekend():The interface to get 500 tweets that are posted in Melbourne and in the weekend

-getMelCycle1()
-getMelWeekday()
-getMelWeekend()

 4.TrafficRepository.java(black_spots_2007-2012_vic related API)
-The interface to get all traffic accidents in Melbourne The attribute "accidents" is useful.
+getMelTraffic(): The interface to get all traffic accidents in Melbourne The attribute "accidents" is useful.
 You can use this attribute to show the frequency of car crash on the map.

 p.s.
 When you doing the test, do not use tweet_db database which is the biggest database, cause we are still adding tweets to it, so we have not created view in this database yet